 I seem to need to reinvent myself every twenty years or so.
-Almost three years ago, I wrote here that I'd decided to try something new and was working on three possible historical fiction stories.
+Almost four years ago, I wrote here that I'd decided to try something new and was working on three possible historical fiction stories.
 I told my readers that I wasn't sure whether this would work out, but that the fun lies in the writing and in the finding out if this will be a new career path for me.
 Those of you have checked in periodically probably wondered what I was doing taking so long!

 But I discovered that writing fiction is different from writing non-fiction and that it took some time to learn how to write in a character's voice instead of the neutral presentation of a historian!
 Having always preached to those who ask about writing that it is about persistence, I couldn't just give up.
-I persisted and now the first of those fiction books is ready for you to read.
+I persisted and now the first two of those fiction books are ready for you to read.

 My youngest son, Sean, likes to say that just once he would have liked us to go on a vacation where he didn't learn anything.
 That's a good place to start writing about myself--I am an intensely curious person and love the research part of being a non-fiction writer.
 In fact I often tell students when I visit schools that I would be happiest just doing the research!